 Introducing Chaos Genius for Databricks Cost Optimization

-How To: 5 Step Guide to Set Up Snowflake External Tables
+HOW TO: 5 Step Guide to Set Up Snowflake External Tables

 Snowflake has two table types: internal and external.
 Internal tables store data within Snowflake.
 External tables reference data outside Snowflake, like Amazon S3, Azure Blob Storage, or Google Cloud Storage.
 External tables provide a unique way to access data from files in a Snowflake external stage without actually moving the data into Snowflake.